 - In a large pan or pot (that can be fitted with a lid), heat the butter over medium heat.
 When melted, add the garlic and saute for 1 minute until lightly browned.

-- Add the broth and cashews.
+- Add the broth, cauliflower, and cashews.
 Raise heat to bring to a boil.
-Now turn heat down to a low simmer and cover with lid.
-Cook for 10-12 minutes until cauliflower is fork tender.
+Now turn the heat down to a low simmer and cover with lid.
+Cook for 12-15 minutes until cauliflower is fork tender.
 Remove from heat.

-- To a high-speed blender, add soy milk, lemon juice, nutritional yeast, salt and everything in the pan.
-Blend on high until smooth.
+- To a high-speed blender, add soy milk, lemon juice, nutritional yeast, granulated onion, salt and the cooked contents from the pan.
+Blend on high until smooth and creamy.
 Taste for seasoning and add more if needed.
-Pour back into the pan and cook on medium-low to warm up a bit.
-Add freshly-cooked fettuccine pasta and combine.
-Top with fresh-cut parsley, crushed red pepper flakes, freshly cracked pepper, and vegan parmesan if desired.
-Enjoy!
+Pour mixture back into the pan and cook for 2-3 minutes on medium heat to warm up a bit.
+If the sauce seems thin, let it cook down for a few minutes to thicken up.